 - Attach the nozzle to the leaf blower.

-- While standing at the end of the gutter away from downspout, ensure that the attachment is above the gutter.
+- While standing at the end of the gutter away from the downspout, ensure the attachment is above the gutter.

-- Turn on the leaf blower and move from end to end while blowing away the leaves and waste in the gutter.
+- Turn on the leaf blower and move from end to end while removing the leaves and waste in the gutter.

 - Flush the gutters and downspout with water from a garden hose to clear any remaining dirt